top of page

 My journey through the world of writing has been a fascinating exploration of ideas that led to creativity.
 My works are offered as “Respite Relief,” a place to park and rest your mind, to take a break from what I call the “9 to 5” grief and the “Day to Day “ grind.

-Here you can find “Today’s Thoughts, Motivation and Profound Quotes , Clean Means of Laughter, Soulful Stories, as well as, Words of Encouragement; A little bit of everything for everyone.
+Here you can find “Today’s Thoughts, Motivational and Profound Quotes, Clean Means of Laughter, Soulful Stories, as well as, Words of Encouragement; A little bit of everything for everyone.

 I have resigned myself to the fact that: